 Who Picks the Title Insurance Company in Oklahoma?

 In Oklahoma, generally, the party that purchases the policies decides which title company to opt for.
-However, in some areas, the buyer can even select the company irrespective of who pays for the title insurance policy.

 Sometimes, the lender or the real estate agent may also provide suggestions for title companies with which they may have tie-ups.
 They could be getting kickbacks in return for bringing them clients.
 Consequently, you could end up paying inflated title insurance rates, thereby extending the expenses and increasing your stress.